tpavlek/tpavlek-me/source/_posts/2020-04-20-mike-nickel-rape-joke-responsibility.blade.md

 ---

-Despite "taking responsibility" and apologizing for disrespectful social media usage, Councillor Mike Nickel and the same team that caused him to apologize for laspses in judgement in 2016 appear to be doubling-down on the very same tactics that got them in hot water.
+Despite "taking responsibility" and apologizing for disrespectful social media usage, Councillor Mike Nickel and the same team that caused him to apologize for lapses in judgement in 2016 appear to be doubling-down on the very same tactics that got them in hot water.

 In 2016, Councillor Mike Nickel [apologized for a rape joke posted to his Facebook page](https://www.cbc.ca/news/canada/edmonton/rape-joke-on-facebook-leads-edmonton-group-to-shut-down-online-talk-show-1.3633234).